Seagate/cortx-k8s/doc/cortx-aws-k8s-installation.md

    - Bastion subnet
      - Security group with SSH (tcp/22) open for access
      - Bastion host
-       - as of now an SSH key is required for access to private Github repository (https://github.com/Seagate/cortx-k8s), it will be resolved soon
        - an SSH key for passwordless access to CORTX K8s nodes
        - AWS CLI installed and configured
      - NAT GW for outgoing Internet access from the cluster (private) subnet
    - Cluster subnet
+     - Private subnet for the worker and control plane nodes
+     - Currently, all nodes reside in the same availability zone
-     - Security group with SSH (tcp/22) access from the Bastion subnet
+     - Security group with SSH (tcp/22) access from the Bastion subnet and traffic allowed between cluster nodes
  <p align="center">
     <img src="pics/cortx-aws-k8s-before-installation.jpg">
  </p>

- We recommend to execute the following steps from the Bastion host

-## 2. Kubernetes cluster provisioning
+## 2. Cluster Setup

 CORTX requires Kubernetes cluster for installation.
  - Every node must have at least 8 cores and 16 GB of RAM.
    - this configuration is sufficient for up to 5 nodes clusters
    - clusters with higher amount of nodes may require more powerful servers (15 nodes cluster was tested using 36 cores / 72 GB of RAM instances)
- - While there should be no dependencies on the underlying OS this procedure was tested with CentOS 7.9 and Kubernetes 1.23
+ - While there should be no dependencies on the underlying OS this procedure uses with CentOS 7.9 and Kubernetes 1.23
- - In the current release, every node should have the following storage configuration:
+ - In the current release, the CloudFormation template will use the following storage configuration on every node:
-   - OS disk (in the example below we'll provision 50GB)
+   - OS disk (defaults to 50GB)
-   - Disk for 3rd party applications required for normal CORTX installation (25GB in this procedure).
+   - Disk for 3rd party applications required for normal CORTX installation (25GB).
      This disk is used also to store various CORTX logs - for a long-running clusters under heavy load we recommend at least 50GB of capacity for this disk
-   - Disk for internal logs (currently not in use, 25GB in the example below)
+   - Disk for internal logs (currently not in use, 25GB)
    - Disks for customers' data and metadata.
-In this demo we'll provision 2 disks for metadata and 4 disks for data (25GB each)
+Here we provision 2 disks for metadata and 4 disks for data (25GB each)
    - Disks layout (device names and sizes) must be identical on all nodes in the cluster
  - Clock on all nodes must be in sync